hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 }
 ```

 The `resource` block defines a resource that exists within your infrastructure.
-A resource might be a physical or virtual component such as a server, or a logical resource such as a Google App Engine application, or configuration, which is what this one is.
-It enables the listed services for your project.
+A resource might be a physical or virtual component such as a server, or a
+logical resource such as a Google App Engine application, or configuration,
+which is what this one is.
+It will enable the listed services for your project.

 To apply your changes, run: